liferay/liferay-docs/develop/reference/articles/12-page-fragments/01-fragment-specific-tags.markdown

 # Embedding Widgets in Page Fragments

 You can embed both a selection of Liferay widgets and your own custom widgets in Page Fragments.
+For a more information on embedding custom widgets, see the [Fragment Specific Tags](/discover/portal/-/knowledge_base/7-1/fragment-specific-tags) tutorial.

 ## Embedding Liferay Widgets